Federal government must step up to save Atlantic air transport

 But that has not stopped airports from doing their job.
 Even as passenger numbers and revenues have tumbled, airports implemented enhanced safety and cleaning measures and continued to stay fully operational to serve their travellers and communities.
 At the same time, they have had no choice but to reduce costs in other area: delaying or cancelling capital investment projects, laying off staff and reducing some services.

 Virtually every airport in Canada, regardless of size or location, want the same things from government.
 For larger rent-paying airports, like Halifax Stanfield and St. John’s International Airport, they need current rent relief to continue until we return to pre-COVID-19 levels of travel.
-Smaller airports would greatly benefit from interest free loans and grants, and access to Federal infrastructure programs.
+Airports would greatly benefit from operating support, interest free loans and access to Federal infrastructure programs.
 More funding through current programs such as the Airport Capital Assistance Program would assist smaller airports in ongoing safety related capital infrastructure maintenance.

 These actions would give airports some breathing room to maintain essential operations and continue to support Atlantic Canadians and regionally -based corporations with safe air access and essential services and begin to work towards an economic recovery.